vsf-tv/rist-pfd/README.md

 and merge it into the spreadsheet.
 The PDF and CSV versions will also be updated.

+Submitters are encouraged to review the Admin Guide in this repository to understand the review and approval process.

 If you have any questions, please contact the repository maintainers.